Best Student Accommodation Investment Areas in 2023

 How the Pandemic has Impacted Student Accommodation

 Student demand has undergone a slight shift in trends due to the pandemic.
-Large properties are proving to be popular as students want to continue living with the people they shared halls with during lockdown as bonds and friendships were strengthened.
+Large properties are more and more popular as students want to continue living with the people they shared halls with during lockdown as bonds and friendships got stronger.
 However, there is still a large part of the student market seeking out smaller apartments as they look to have their own space or to live with just one or two other people.

 Home to a number of world-class universities, including The University of Liverpool, Liverpool John Moores University, Liverpool Hope University and Edge Hill University, Liverpool’s student market is thriving.

 Each year Liverpool’s universities produce more than 30,000 graduates.
 With just 15,000 student beds, there’s strong demand for private rental property and investors can expect good returns thanks to the number of student tenants looking for quality accommodation.
-Premium student accommodation can be had for under £100,000 and returns upwards of 8% make great prospects for investment.
+You can find premium student accommodation under £100,000 and with returns upwards of 8%.
+This makes it a great prospect for investment.

 Manchester is one of the best places to invest in property in the UK and a firm favourite with property investors.
 Home to five of the UK’s leading universities, Manchester is one of the most popular places to study for both domestic and international students.
 The University of Manchester consistently ranks in the world’s top 30 (QS World University Rankings) and is the UK’s largest single-campus university.

 With around 99,000 students, demand for accommodation exceeds supply and there is a constant demand for student living spaces creating a solid buy-to-let student market.
-With some of the highest numbers of international students, high standard accommodation with good amenities is in demand, too.
+As well as with some of the highest numbers of international students, high standard accommodation with good amenities is in demand, too.

 With popular student areas like Fallowfield and Disbury, landlords can find high yields, and Manchester comes in the top 20 for average potential yields in the UK.

-Bristol is now regularly reported as one of the best places to live in Britain, and its population has soared in recent years, growing 11.5% since 2007.
-As well as the University of Bristol – ranked within the top 10 in the UK – the University of West England Bristol, University of Bath and Bath Spa put a large catchment of students within the city’s reach.
+Bristol is now one of the best places to live in Britain.
+Additionally its population is experiencing high growth in recent years, growing 11.5% since 2007.
+As well as the University of Bristol, that ranks within the top 10 in the UK – the University of West England Bristol, University of Bath and Bath Spa put a large catchment of students within the city’s reach.

-By 2028, Bristol is estimated to need an extra 6,800 student beds.
+By 2028, Bristol will need an extra 6,800 student beds.
 As demand outstrips supply, now is a great time to invest in student property in Bristol, particularly as there is a significant shortage of purpose-built student property with just 13,000 units for 51,000 students.

 Not only is there strong rental demand, but prices are at a premium.
 Two-bedroom flats in the prime university territory have an average rent of £1,000/month.